 \section{Abstract}

-We introduce and analyse a fully-mixed formulation for the coupled problem arising in the interaction between a free fluid and a poroelastic medium.
-The flows in the free fluid and poroelastic regions are governed by the Navier-Stokes and Biot equations, respectively, and the transmission conditions are given by mass conservation, balance of stresses, and the Beavers-Joseph-Saffman law.
-We apply dual-mixed formulations in both Navier-Stokes and Darcy equations, where the symmetry of the Navier-Stokes pseudostress tensor is imposed in a weak sense and a displacement-based formulation for elasticity equation.
-In turn, since the transmission conditions are essential in the fully mixed formulation, they are imposed weakly by introducing the traces of the fluid velocity and the poroelastic medium pressure on the interface as the associated Lagrange multipliers.
-Existence and uniqueness of a solution are established for the continuous weak formulation, as well as a semidiscrete continuous-in-time formulation with nonmatching grids, in a Banach space setting, employing classical results on monotone and nonlinear operators and a regularization technique together with the Banach fixed point approach.
-We then present error analysis with corresponding rates of convergence for semidiscrete continuous-in-time formulation.
-Numerical experiments are presented to verify the theoretical rates of convergence and illustrate the performance of the method for application to flow through a filter.
+We introduce and analyze a mixed formulation for the coupled problem arising in the interaction between a free fluid and a poroelastic medium.
+The flows in the free fluid and poroelastic regions are governed by the Navier--Stokes and Biot equations, respectively, and the transmission conditions are given by mass conservation, balance of stresses, and the Beavers--Joseph--Saffman law.
+We apply dual-mixed formulations for both the Navier--Stokes and Darcy equations and a displacement-based formulation for the elasticity equation.
+We develop a weak formulation in Banach space framework where the symmetry of the Navier--Stokes pseudostress tensor is imposed in a weak sense using a vorticity Lagrange multiplier.
+In turn, the transmission conditions are imposed weakly by introducing the traces of the fluid velocity and the poroelastic pressure on the interface as Lagrange multipliers.
+Existence and uniqueness of a weak solution are established using classical results for nonlinear monotone operators, complemented by a regularization technique and the Banach fixed-point theory, under a small data assumption.
+We then present a semidiscrete continuous-in-time numerical approximation based on conforming finite element spaces, allowing for nonmatching grids along the interface.
+We establish well posedness of the numerical scheme and present error analysis with corresponding rates of convergence within the Banach space framework.
+Numerical experiments are presented to verify the theoretical rates of convergence and to illustrate the method's performance in an application involving flow through a filter.